ko1/rubyhackchallenge/EN/4_bug.md

-# Modify bugs
+# Fix bugs

 ## About this document

-Most of modification on MRI is bug fixes.
+Most of the modifications on MRI are bug fixes.
-This document describe how to fix bugs with imaginary bug reports.
+This document describes how to fix bugs with imaginary bug reports.

 ## `Kernel#hello(name)` (check bugs reported by others)

 ### `Kernel#hello(name)`: Implementation

 Let's review how to add a method to MRI.
-Try to add `hello` method, a function like method.
+Try to add `hello` method, a function-like method.
 Like `p` method, define `hello` in `Kernel` module and make it private.

 This method prints "Hello #{name}\n".